 The School of Criminology and Criminal Justice is one of FAU’s largest undergraduate degree programs.
 We offer a Bachelor of Arts and a competitive Master’s of Science in Criminology and Criminal Justice in a student-friendly environment.
 We also offer certificate programs in paralegal and legal nurse consulting.

-As Director of the School, it is my goal to ensure that our programs continue to improve their national and international reputations, by making certain that students receive a top-quality education and our faculty receive the support needed to assure that happens.
+As Director of the School, it is my goal to ensure that our programs continue to improve their national and international reputations, making certain that students receive a top-quality education and our faculty receive the support needed to assure that happens.

-Whether you are a current or prospective student or a professional searching for collaboration to address a real-world problem, we invite you to contact us to learn how we can help YOU.
+Whether you are a current or prospective student or a professional searching for collaboration to address a real-world problem, we invite you to contact us to learn how we can help you.